 NEWaukee presents a progressive dinner and music event on the Seven Bridges trail within Grant Park.
-Guests will wander through the forest, sip and sample local food and beverages from South Milwaukee as they make their way to the beach to enjoy the beautiful views of Lake Michigan on a warm summer evening.
+Guests will wander through the forest, sip and sample local food and beverages as they make their way to the beach to enjoy the beautiful views of Lake Michigan on a warm summer evening.

-Tickets are $25 each and include five food and beer samples.
+Tickets are $35 each and include five food and beer samples.
 A cash bar will be available on the beach at the end of the trail.
 If you want to experience the night hike and not sample food or beer, there is no charge to attend.